Suicide Note (song): Background

 "Suicide Note Pt.
-I" features 12-string acoustic guitars, keyboards, and bass drum beats in the style of a heartbeat.
+I" is a power ballad that features 12-string acoustic guitars, keyboards, and bass drum beats in the style of a heartbeat.
 Guitarist Dimebag Darrell told Guitar World magazine in 1996 that he wrote all the guitar parts of the song the first time he picked up a 12-string guitar that Washburn Guitars had sent him in recognition of his new endorsement of the company.

 The song breaks into "Suicide Note Pt.
 II", which in stark contrast to Pt.
 I, is a fast-tempo song featuring low tunings, screamed vocals throughout, and a breakdown at its climax.
 The main riff in Pt.
-II features extensive use of the DigiTech Whammy effects pedal which is used throughout most of the song including the chaotic solo.
+II features extensive use of the DigiTech Whammy effects pedal, which is used throughout most of the song including the chaotic solo.

 Pt.
 I was omitted from the original vinyl pressing of The Great Southern Trendkill in 1996.
 It was however included on a limited edition 24 bit audiophile pressing in 2012.

 The lyrics describe suicide attempts such as slitting of the wrist.
 Pt.
-I talks in particular about drug use whereas Pt.
+I mentions drug use in particular, whereas Pt.
 II describes the determination of suicide by gunshot.